clairepc/Paper/README.md

-# Papers
+# Learning Resources
-About Deep Learning, Machine Learning and NLP, etc.
+Tutorials and papers about Deep Learning, Machine Learning, NLP and etc.